HamMeyva/HamMeyva/README.md

 - 👋 Hi, I’m @HamMeyva
 - 👀 I’m interested in Computer Science and Video-Games
-- 🌱 I’m currently learning C Programming on 42Cursus at Ecole42
+- 🌱 I’m currently working with private companies and writing web platforms, my code is reachable upon request for inspection.
 - 📫 You can reach me from twitter at @MeyvaHam

 <!---